huahaiy/talks/conj2018/PITCHME.md

 - Clojure is a good choice for doing practical AI
   - Lisp was and still is the language of symbolic AI
-  - Data orientation of Clojure makes it easy to integrate symbolic and data-driven approach
+  - Data orientation of Clojure makes it easy to integrate symbolic and data-driven AI

 ---